tock/tock/doc/Syscalls.md

 ### Context Switch Interface

-The architecture crates (in the `/arch` folder) are responsible for implementing the `SyscallInterface` trait which defines the functions needed to allow the kernel to correctly switch to userspace.
+The architecture crates (in the `/arch` folder) are responsible for implementing the `UserspaceKernelBoundary` trait which defines the functions needed to allow the kernel to correctly switch to userspace.
 These functions handle the architecture-specific details of how the context switch occurs, such as which registers are saved on the stack, where the stack pointer is stored, and how